Skip to page content

 Storage of EPO

-Your EPO must be kept in the fridge at 2 to 8ºC (but not in the freezer compartment).
-A pre-filled syringe can be taken out of the fridge about half an hour before giving the injection.
+Your EPO must be kept in the fridge between 2 and 8ºC (but not in the freezer compartment).
+A pre-filled syringe can be taken out of the fridge about 30 minutes before giving the injection.
 This will bring it up to room temperature.

 How long before I feel better?